vdwees/christmas-tree/README.md

 It's not elegant.
 All its doing is turning the usb ports on and off.
 On the other hand, this script works for any usb-powered device that needs to be turned on or off.

 Note that an easy way to automate the trigger is to make a shortcut on an iOS device that requests the `/on`, `/off`, or `/toggle` endpoints.
-For example, my tree turns on when I stop my alarm.
+For example, my tree turns on when I stop my morning alarm.